Tampa Stop Sign Accident Lawyer

 What is more instantly recognizable and immediately understood on the road than a stop sign?
 For nearly as long as there have been cars and roads, there have been eight-sided signs (although originally yellow, not red) that tell the approaching driver to STOP.
 Unfortunately, not everybody does.

 Stop sign car accidents are responsible for crashes in the hundreds of thousands every year, ending in injury about a third of the time and causing thousands of deaths annually.
-If you’ve been hurt in a car accident in Tampa because the other driver failed to heed a stop sign, call our office for a free consultation.
+If you’ve been hurt in a Tampa stop sign accident because the other driver failed to heed a stop sign, call our office for a free consultation.
 We’ll help you get the compensation you deserve for your medical bills, lost wages, pain and suffering, and other legal damages caused by that driver’s negligence.

 Stop Sign Accidents Cause Serious Injuries